This list was updated March 2, 2015 to reflect Netflix’s current offerings.

 Netflix Streaming can be overwhelming — so many options, yet so hard to browse — and we here at Vulture want to make it easier for you to find a great film, fast.
-We weeded through every single horror movie currently available to stream on Netflix and pointed out the good ones, the bad ones, the disturbing ones, and the just plain silly ones.
+We weeded through every single horror movie, but we didn’t just want to pick the best horror movies on Netflix.
+Here, we’ve pointed out the good ones, the bad ones, the disturbing ones, and the just plain silly ones.

 Everyone’s going to have differing opinions on what movies are great, but I think we can all agree that the ones below are more likely to fall in the plus column rather than the minus.

-Scream (1996) and Scream 2 (1997): For many people under 30, these jokey yet scary Wes Craven deconstructions of the slasher film genre were the first real horror movies that they were allowed to see.
-The films still hold up, and the first movie’s use of the song “Red Right Hand” introduced me to Nick Cave, a worthy reason to love Scream on its own.
+Scream 2 (1997): For many people under 30, these jokey yet scary Wes Craven deconstructions of the slasher film genre were the first real horror movies that they were allowed to see.

 Tucker and Dale vs. Evil (2010): Not unlike Cabin in the Woods, a movie that completely flips the script, imagining those creepy redneck guys that always pop up in forest-adjacent horror movies as the nice ones, with the typically fragile college students as the aggressors.
 Witty and bloody.